 The price cap for prepayment meters is currently at £1,242/year with typical use for dual fuel customers.

-Utilita took on about 39,000 domestic customers after Eversmart Energy ceased to trade.
+Utilita welcomed about 39,000 domestic customers after Eversmart Energy ceased to trade.
 A few business accounts were also transferred to Utilita in September.
 The supplier is now the third to be investigated for price cap non-compliance.

 The Competition and Markets Authority (CMA) urged Ofgem to put the cap in place to protect prepaying customers from 2020 and beyond.